eGovPDX/portlandor/web/modules/custom/portland/modules/portland_location_picker/README.md

 This custom sub-module of the Portland module implements a custom composite element for webforms.
 It is used for address verification, geolocation, and reverse geolocation.

+## Configuration

+IMPORTANT: When placed in a webform, the widget MUST have the machine name "report_location" in order for the built-in conditional logic to work.
+If sub-fields aren't hiding/showing as expect, this is the first thing to check.

 ## Address verification

 Uses the PortlandMaps.com API for address verification and suggestions.